 Mosquitos and Avian Diseases

 Introduced house mosquitoes (Culex quinquefasciatus) and the diseases they carry have caused a number of extinctions, and continue to contribute to population declines and range contractions of native forest birds.
 Having evolved in the absence of many avian diseases, many native forest bird species are highly susceptible to them.
 The two major disease threats are avian malaria and avian poxvirus (Avipoxvirus).
-Avian malaria is the avian equivalent to human sleeping sickness.
+Avian malaria is the avian equivalent to human malaria.
 It results when a blood-borne parasite, Plasmodium relictum, is transmitted from infected birds to healthy birds by mosquitoes under suitably (warm) temperatures.
 Once infected, many birds die.
 Thus, the introduction of mosquitoes made it possible for native birds to become infected, given that a reservoir of disease was present.

 Avian poxvirus is a virus which also can be transmitted by mosquitoes, although transmission can occur via bird-bird contact or contact with infected perches.
 Once infected, native and non-native birds alike grow lesions on exposed areas of the body, such as the beak and legs.
 These lesions often cause the loss of toes and beak deformities, and eventually death.